 All the activities I suggest here can be done in a one or two days trip from Barcelona.
 The cities can be easily reached by train and bus.
 Leave the big city for a while and discover amazing things to do outside Barcelona.
 If you are already inspired, hold on, there are more great tourist attractions to come! 😉

-» Canoping and Zipline in Santa Susanna Village
+» Canopy and zipline in Santa Susanna Village

 Costa Barcelona has a stunning coastline, 100 kilometers of beaches and cities for all styles of travelling.
 Lloret de Mar is perfect for young people full of parties, bars and boat trips.

-Malgrat de Mar and Calella are famous as family destination.
-Among many things to do outside Barcelona, the water sports are the top attractions, that´s why some cities have tourism centers focused on it.
+Malgrat de Mar and Calella are famous as family destinations.
+Among many things to do outside Barcelona, the water sports are the top attractions, that’s why some cities have tourism centers focused on it.
 The sea lovers can find the water sports advisor centers in Santa Susanna and in Vilanova i la Geltrú.
 And for those who love the sea view, the coastline paths and trekking routes are open in almost all the seasons.

 » Relax in a Spa at Montseny Park